djhanus/sendy-api-extension/readme.md

   `order` (optional) sort by date sent 'asc' or 'desc' (default is 'desc')

   `sent` (optional) filter by date sent.
 Can be a Unix timestamp or a date in M/d/YY format.
 If not included all campaigns will be returned.

-  (Using the campaign name allows you to search for multiple campaigns without knowing its campaign ID)

-The data return is in JSON and contains following:
+> The data return is in JSON and contains following:

 `brand_id` the brand ID you sent